aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ### `karpenter_nodeclaims_terminated`
 Number of nodeclaims terminated in total by Karpenter.
 Labeled by reason the nodeclaim was terminated and the owning nodepool.

-## Nodepool Metrics

-### `karpenter_nodepool_limit`
-The nodepool limits are the limits specified on the provisioner that restrict the quantity of resources provisioned.
-Labeled by nodepool name and resource type.

-### `karpenter_nodepool_usage`
-The nodepool usage is the amount of resources that have been provisioned by a particular nodepool.
-Labeled by nodepool name and resource type.

 ## Provisioner Metrics

 ### `karpenter_provisioner_scheduling_duration_seconds`